 Along the west slope of Bodie Bluff, you can see the Standard Mine and Mill.
 Most of the inner workings are still intact, some of which the public can see during a guided mill tour during summer months.

-The Bodie State Park is open year round weather permitting.
-At an elevation of almost 9,000 some connecting roads may be closed in the winter.
+The Bodie State Park is open year-round weather permitting.
+At an elevation of almost 9,000 feet, some connecting roads may be closed in the winter.
 The Bodie Museum, located in the old Miner’s Union Hall building, is open from May through October.

 Near the Nevada border, Bodie is 50 miles south of Lake Tahoe, California seven miles south of Bridgeport off of Highway 395.
 Turning on Highway 270, Bodie is 13 miles east.
 Highway 270 is open only sporadically in the winter time and is not paved for the final three miles to Bodie.